Skip to content

 This function processes images in a specified directory, detects objects using a YOLO model, and then generates

 segmentation masks using a SAM model.
-The resulting annotations are saved as text files.
+The resulting annotations are saved as text files in YOLO format.

 Args: